UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 # Advanced JupyterLab tips and tricks

 Notes:
-In this module we will present and assortment of intermediate techniques that can help you be more efficient when working in JupyterLab.
+In this module we will present an assortment of intermediate techniques that can help you be more efficient when working in JupyterLab.

+---

 ## Running shell commands in Jupyter notebooks